mariolinguito/codingadventures/content/blog/config-split/index.md

 **In local**: enable Devel and Devel Entity Updates, and disable OpenID Connect;

+### If you want a different value for the same key?

 ## And for the sensitive data?

 If you have sensitive data, like the well-known configuration of your IDP, you can use the option Database for the Storage type inside the Config Split environment configuration.